lukazu25/dotfiles/MANGOWC/README.md

 ## NixOS

 For NixOS, you'll need to add MangoWC as a flake input to your configuration.
-First, add the flake input to your `flake.nix`:
+First, add the flake input to your `flake.nix`

 ```
 {